-This six-month program is designed to support high school juniors as they prepare for the college admissions process.
-Through a combination of SAT Prep, workshops, one-to-one college advising , community-service projects, and college trips, students will be able to identify colleges that are a “good-fit” for them and learn the steps to applying for college.
+This six-session program is designed to support high school juniors as they prepare for the college admissions process.
+Through a combination of workshops, one-to-one college advising , community-service projects, and college trips, students will be able to identify colleges that are a “good-fit” for them and learn the steps to applying for college.

 - Click here to see the College Explorers Calendar of Events